 Kansas State Business Licenses and Registration

 Businesses that operate within Kansas are required to register for one or more tax-specific identification numbers, licenses or permits, including income tax withholding, sales and use tax (seller’s permit), and unemployment insurance tax.
 Contact the Kansas Department of Revenue for more information on business registration and your tax obligations.
+Additionally, most businesses operating in Kansas will be expected to obtain basic liability insurance coverage.

 Kansas Workers’ Compensation Insurance Requirements and Forms